kwirawibawa/banking/README.md

 | amount      | DECIMAL(19,2) | Not null                                               |
 | created_at  | TIMESTAMP     | Default current timestamp                              |

+Note: All tables (account, transaction) are automatically created at application startup using src/main/resources/schema.sql.

 ---

 ## 🚀 Getting Started